asahinet/sakai-test-suite/README.md

 Sakai Test Suite
 ======================

-This project's aim it to create a regression suite that runs against the ANI version of Sakai.
+This project's aim it to create a regression suite that runs against a community or ANI (formerly rSmart) version of Sakai.
 It performs actions via direct browser interactions.

 The tests are feature or behavior driven (BDD) using cucumber.
 These tests are then implemented in scala using the [cucumber-jvm](https://github.com/cucumber/cucumber-jvm) via cucumber-scala and cucumber-junit.
 The ScalaTest library is used for the [Selenium DSL](http://www.scalatest.org/user_guide/using_selenium),